madprops/blog/docs/armtrak.md

 The spores being able to go through warps can be said to mean that spores can travel through time.

 The 7 stages of the safe zone can define eras or states.

+Sudden warps appearing in the middle of tough situations can be considered as lucky escape points.

 ### The Synthesizer